agutikov/ein/README.md

 For any Object instance of Type_1 for any Type != Type_1 there can be only one Path from Object to Type.
 ![House color constraint](https://github.com/agutikov/ein-bot/blob/master/files/single_attribute_constraint.svg?raw=true)

+This case - both constraints are equal - every node can have only one link of every possible type.

 ## Inference.